Field-induced spin liquid in the decorated square-kagome antiferromagnet nabokoite KCu$_7$TeO$_4$(SO$_4$)$_5$Cl: Results

 In Fig.~\ref{fig:cmcvspmfrg}, we also compare the results for cMC ($S=\infty$) and PMFRG ($S=1/2$) at two different temperatures above the classical phase transition.
 The results are presented in a larger region of reciprocal space because the positions of the spins now lead to a spin structure factor which is not periodic in an extended Brillouin zone.
 In real materials, the form factor of the magnetic atoms causes the spin structure factor to fade for large values of $|\mathbf{q}|$.
 In Fig.~\ref{fig:cmcvspmfrg}\,{\bf a} to {\bf d}, we show the cMC calculations.
-On the $xy$ plane, we observe that the spiral surface from the 2D model at $T=0.5\,J_4$ deforms into a horseshoe pattern when taking into account the spin positions.
+On the $xy$ plane, we observe that the spiral surface from the 2D model at $T=0.5\,J_4$ deforms into a horseshoe pattern when considering the spin positions.
 As the temperature is lowered to $T=0.1\,J_4$, these horseshoes become sharper and evidence the crossover to the needle state which now is averaged over the two chiralities and the weight is shifted by the distortions in the positions of the spins.
-In the centre of the reciprocal space, a four-leaf clover is formed.
+These horseshoes resemble the square rings observed in the breathing pyrochlore lattice, which originate from the possibility of flipping planes~\cite{Benton15}.
+We also observe that at low temperatures, a characteristic four-leaf clover is formed in the centre of the reciprocal space.
 All these features indicate a highly correlated state at finite temperatures, which cannot be understood as the precursor of an ordered state.
 On the right part of Fig.~\ref{fig:cmcvspmfrg}\,{\bf b}, we show the Bragg peaks structure below the transition temperature (see Fig.~\ref{fig:mag}\,{\bf d} for reference states).
 This evidences that the spin structure factor features we observe at finite temperatures correspond to the liquid-like features in the two-dimensional model discussed above and are not precursors of the Bragg peaks corresponding to the three-dimensional model.